-- produce a presentation on the results of your project, typically a poster but perhaps also an oral presentation, paper, a performance or a show, or some combination of these.
+- Produce a presentation on the results of your project, typically a poster but perhaps also an oral presentation, paper, performance or a show, or some combination of these

-- enjoy the project for the intellectual stimulation and sense of accomplishment you have
+- Enjoy the project for the intellectual stimulation and sense of accomplishment you feel

 You need to budget sufficient time to work on the project.
 Two ways to plan for this time are: